Fjdklsajf/Transaction-Tracker/README.md

 #### Functionalities:
 1. Includes a login window, which will provide two layers of administrative access.
 Provides limited functionalities when no login info is inputted.
 1. Includes three tabs, one tracks income transactions, one tracks expense transactions, and another to edit general information.
-1. User can view transactions by category, filter by dates and keywords, and sort by category name, date of the transaction, and amount (and check # in the nse tab)
+1. User can view transactions by category, filter by dates and keywords, and sort by category name, date of the transaction, and amount (and check # in the expense tab)
 1. Allows user to add new categories and transactions.
 1. Allows user to edit and remove categories and transactions. (login required)
 1. Creates a PDF verison of transactions which the user can print directly from the application. (login required)